Mikhail Vielgorsky: Family

-The first wife of Mikhail Vielgorsky was the maid of honor Catherine Biron (1793-1813), the niece of the last Duke of Courland.
+The first wife of Mikhail Vielgorsky was the maid of honor the Empress of Russia, Princess Catherine Biron von Courland (1792–1813), the niece of the last Duke of Courland.
 This marriage was facilitated by Empress Maria Feodorovna.
 The wedding took place in February 1812 in the Great Church of the Winter Palace.
 This marriage strengthened Vielgorsky's position at court.

 In the memoirs of a contemporary, Ekaterina Biron is described as a sweet, naive child who loved lace and outfits.
 After the wedding, the Vielgorskys moved to Moscow, and soon Patriotic War began.
 Fleeing from the enemy, they left for one of their estates.
-In January 1813, the Vielgorskys decided to return to St. Petersburg.
-Catherine was in her last pregnancy.
+In January 1813, the Vielgorskys decided to return to St. Petersburg when Catherine was heavily pregnant.
 Their path lay through burnt-out Moscow.
-Having hardly reached Moscow, the Vielgorskys settled in the house of Prince Golitsyn, where Catherine died as a result of childbirth.
+Having hardly reached Moscow, the Vielgorskys settled in the house of Prince Golitsyn, where Catherine died as a result of complications after childbirth, most likely puerperal fever.
 Their relative wrote about this tragedy.

 Second Marriage

-In 1816, Mikhail Vielgorsky secretly married the elder sister of his first wife Louise Biron (1791-1853), the maid of honor of the Empress Maria.
+In 1816, Mikhail Vielgorsky secretly married the elder sister of his first wife Princess Louise Biron von Courland (1791–1853), the maid of honor of the Empress Maria Feodorovna.
 Such a marriage according to church rules was considered illegal.
 By this, he incurred disgrace and was forced to leave for his estate Luizino in the Kursk province.
 The Vielgorskys lived in this estate for several years.
-Their children were born here:
+Their children were born there: